L1CH/trusty64-mean/README.md

 ## Setup in vagrant

-1.  **The shell script below required to be run once when:**
+1.  **The shell script below required to be run once if:**
-    a. first time you run vagrant up
+    a. you run vagrant up first time
     OR
     b. you update current vagrant box